 Since, at this point in time Envato does not offer Editorial licenses, any image, likeness, or depiction uploaded to the PhotoDune site containing an easily recognized person or prominent, trademark protected property must have attached to it the correct release forms.

 Commercial Use: Defined as any media to which money exchanges hands.
 Money could be paid for the subject of the photograph/footage/media or the media itself.
 Wholesale, retail, and professional uses of photography would fall under this definition.
 The commercial photographic world could include: Advertising photography - photographs made to illustrate and usually sell a service or product.
 These images are generally done with an advertising agency, design firm or with an in-house corporate design team.

 Editorial Use: when an image is used in conjunction with, and to illustrate, a news related story or any non-commercial text demanding imagery.
-Examples include magazines, newspapers, features and books.
+Examples include editorial articles in magazines, blogs, newspapers and newsletters.